farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 ## Safety Tools

+Safety at the table is very important, which is why we think that you should establish a couple of **Lines and Veils** before you start playing.

+**Lines** are allow everyone in the group to define what topics should never come up in the game. **Veils** ensures that whilst an action or event might take place, it will happen ‘off-screen’: mentioned in passing, but not dwelled on in detail.

 If at any point during the game creation process, or when playing a scene, something doesn't click with someone at the table, the game needs to be paused and things need to be aligned and discussed so that **everyone is on the same page**.

 One way the GM can help make the table safer for everyone is by using safety tools like the [**X-Card**](https://docs.google.com/document/d/1SB0jsx34bWHZWbnNIVVuMjhDkrdFGo1_hSC2BWPlI3A/edit) by John Stavropoulos, or Beau's [**Script Change RPG Toolbox**](https://briebeau.itch.io/script-change).